 Study sustainable development in amazing Tokyo – the world’s greatest city – with superb mass transportation, low crime, and endless things to do and see!
 This ten-week summer program is home based on the ideally located campus of Tokyo Tech, Japan’s premier technological university.
-One week of the program is devoted to exploring the beautiful Japanese countryside, including Hiroshima, the Inland Sea, Kyoto, and a rural community.
-Through field trips, lectures, and multi-disciplinary, cross-cultural problem-based learning, this program aims to equip students with the tools needed to understand and respond to the broad issues of sustainable development and the particular challenges confronting large cities as well as rural towns.
+One week of the program is devoted to exploring the beautiful Japanese countryside, including Hiroshima, Kyoto, and a rural community.
+Through field trips, lectures, and multi-disciplinary, cross-cultural problem-based learning, this program aims to equip students with the tools needed to understand and respond to the broad issues of sustainability and the challenges confronting large cities and rural towns.

 Dates: May 22 – July 31, 2022… 12 credits

 Open to all students, especially those pursuing the

 - Global Development Minor